Alpha Sigma Tau: History

-These requirements were met in 1925: Alpha Sigma Tau held its inaugural Convention in Detroit, Michigan; the first issue of the Sorority's magazine, The Anchor, was published; five active chapters was fulfilled the Sigma chapter at Buffalo State College was installed.
-In 1926, Alpha Sigma Tau became an initiated member the Association of Education Sororities (AES).
+In 1926, Alpha Sigma Tau became an initiated member of the Association of Education Sororities (AES).
+In order to be recognized, the sorority needed to hold a national convention, have five active chapters, and publish a magazine St. Louis, Missouri was chosen to be the location of the first national headquarters, in 1949 by then national president Dorothy Robinson.

 In December 1951, AES merged with the National Panhellenic Conference (NPC).
 This merger permitted Alpha Sigma Tau to begin establishing chapters at any accredited school and admit members regardless of major.